-- ☐ Windows based set of utilities is the crucial part of the product.
-With the help of an easy to use launcher you may find and run the required tasks. - Linux/DOS based Wiping CD is a multi-platform bootable media that enables to run utilities under Linux or PTS DOS.
+- Windows based set of utilities is the crucial part of the product.
+With the help of an easy to use launcher you may find and run tasks of any complexity in the field of data and system protection, hard disk partitioning and cloning, etc. - Linux/DOS based environment is a multi-platform bootable media that enables to run utilities under Linux or PTS DOS, and that way to get access to your hard disk for maintenance or recovery purposes.
 Both platforms have their strong sides, for instance Linux can boast support of FireWire (i.e. IEEE1394) or USB devices.
-It enables to burn CD/DVD disks.
+It enables to burn CD/DVD discs.
 However there can be some difficulties with detecting new hardware.
 DOS in its turn has no problems of that kind but is limited in features.
-The Linux/DOS Wiping CD requires no installation and can be of great help when the system fails to boot.
+The Linux/DOS environment requires no installation and can be of great help when the system fails to boot.
 Besides it offers a Windows XP like environment.